saimonn/techlunch-ssh/README.md

 ### Remote tunnels

-  Last commands show how to connect from your local area to a remote service.
-This
+  Last commands show how to connect from your local area to a remote service. remote tunnel are the same, just inverted.

+  You can open connection from the remote host (or its neighbours) to you local host or network.

+  Command line:

+    ssh -R *:8080:localhost:80 user@example.com

+  ssh_config:

+    RemoteForward *:8080 localhost:80

 #### Use your ssh tunnel as a (socks) proxy :

+  This can be very usefull if you are behind a firewall that let you connect to port 443, but filters everything on unencrypted connections like HTTP.

+  This will initiate a connection from your workstation, to your server (example.com), and every software able to talk SOCKS protocol will be free on internet.

   Command line: